NorahJC/norahjc.github.io/README.md

 # Let's Learn

-A site built for little kids to learn things from numbers to animals.
+A site to be built for little kids to learn things from numbers to animals.
 No Bootstrap used.
 Designed solely by me.